bitnami/charts/bitnami/keycloak/README.md

 ### Deploying extra resources

-There are cases where you may want to deploy extra objects, such a ConfigMap containing your app's configuration or some extra deployment with a micro service used by your app For covering this case, the chart allows adding the full specification of other objects using the `extraDeploy` parameter.
+There are cases where you may want to deploy extra objects, such a ConfigMap containing your app's configuration or some extra deployment with a micro service used by your app.
+For covering this case, the chart allows adding the full specification of other objects using the `extraDeploy` parameter.

 ### Setting Pod's affinity